vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-app-store/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store.md

 Only apps meant to be published in the App Store must go through the homologation process.

-### How much time does it take for an app homologation process to complete?
-Do we have a formal SLA?
+### How long does the app homologation process take to complete?

 The SLA is 45 days from [the moment the app data is sent for validation](https://developers.vtex.com/docs/guides/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store#step-2-sending-the-app-data-for-validation).